It’s hard to have high-converting landing pages if you’re bootstrapping your online business.

 Software products are usually expensive, and the alternative is learning how to code… right?

-How do I know this?
+How do I know?
 Over the past 11 years, I built and invested in a portfolio of online businesses.

 I know it can be challenging having to spend $99 a month on a landing page builder when you’re just starting, and you want to save for more important expenses.

-Thanks to Thrive Architect, I went from pages that sucked to getting compliments for my websites – even if they were still not getting traffic.
+However, using Thrive Architect, I’ve been able to go from pages that sucked to getting compliments for my websites – and most importantly, getting sales & conversions.

 First of all, who is behind Thrive Architect?
 The founder, Shane Melaugh, is a widely accomplished online marketer and entrepreneur that started exactly like many of us: building niche sites and ranking them on Google.